esavv/paseo-turn-tokens/README.md

 ### Assistant-Turn Footer Slot

-Mo, a Paseo maintainer, suggested a plugin render slot after agent turns.
 A public, plugin-capable assistant-turn footer slot would let this plugin append aggregated usage while Paseo keeps ownership of the native message renderer.
 This would address most rendering, streaming, and fallback problems caused by replacement.

 ### Per-Model-Request Slot